d4l-data4life/covapp/docs/CUSTOMIZATION.md

 # Customization options

+**⚠️ We do not support changes in the semantic meaning or evaluation logic of the questionnaire.**

 **⚠️ Before you have a look at how to customize the application, make sure you followed [the development instruction](./DEVELOPMENT.md).**

 The following instructions require a local development environment of this application including a functional `npm start` and `npm run build` command.